 Project Site.
-The Project will be located on an approximately 30-acre parcel of land that is owned by Tejon and committed by lease option to PEF (the “Site”).
-The Site is approximately 30 miles south of downtown Bakersfield, California and about 6.5 miles east of Grapevine, California.
-Access will be provided from Edmonston Pumping Plant Road, which can be accessed from Interstate 5 via a new plant access road that will be constructed with the Project.
+The Project will be located on an approximately 30-acre parcel of land that is owned by Tejon and under option to lease option by PEF (the “Site”).
+The Site is approximately 30 miles south of Bakersfield, California and about 6.5 miles east of Grapevine, California.
+Access will be provided from Edmonston Pumping Plant Road, which can be accessed from Interstate 5 via a new plant access road that will be constructed as part of the Project.

 Project Location.
-This location and the configuration of the plant have been selected to best match operating needs for the transmission grid and the competitive power market.
-The Site minimizes impact on visual resources and takes advantage of nearby access to a natural gas fuel supply, water for cooling, and a tie-in location to the SCE Pastoria Substation.
-The Pastoria Substation, which is 1.35 miles away, placing the Project in the more favorable SP-15 pricing zone.
-Its power will primarily flow south towards Los Angeles thereby avoiding the congestion of or affecting Path 15 or Path 26.
-A gas transmission pipeline and water are only 11.8 miles and one mile away, respectively.
-Also, a potential power customer, the Edmonston Pumping Station of the California Department of Water Resources (“DWR”), one of the state’s largest power consumers, is located less than two miles from the Site.
+This location and the configuration of the Project have been selected to best match operating needs for the transmission grid and the competitive power market.
+The Site takes advantage of nearby access to a natural gas fuel supply, water for cooling, and a tie-in location to the SCE Pastoria Substation.
+The Pastoria Substation, located 1.38 miles away, places the Project in the more favorable SP-15 pricing zone.
+The Project’s power output will primarily flow south towards Los Angeles, thereby avoiding the congestion of or affecting Path 15 or Path 26.
+A gas transmission pipeline and water are only 11.65 miles and one mile away, respectively.
+Also, the DWR’s Edmonston Pumping Station, one of the state’s largest power consumers, is located less than two miles from the Site and is a potential power customer.

 Plant Equipment & Layout.
-The Project will produce a nominal 750 MW based on a 60oF ambient temperature and 52 percent relative humidity.
+The Project will produce a nominal 750 MW based on a 75oF ambient temperature and 39 percent relative humidity.
 Each CTG will produce approximately 168 MW, the STGs will produce approximately 185 MW and 90 MW, respectively, and plant auxiliary equipment will consume approximately 15 MW.
 The net heat rate of approximately 7,000 Btu/kWh, based on the higher heating value (HHV) of natural gas, corresponds to an overall efficiency of approximately 50 percent.
 The Project is expected to have an overall availability of 95 percent or higher and could operate up to 8,760 hours per year.
-The CTGs and STGs were purchased from GE under a contract dated ______.

 The hot exhaust gas from each CTG flows through a heat recovery steam generator (“HRSG”).
 The HRSG extracts heat from the exhaust to produce the steam that powers the STG.
 The facility will employ proven gas turbine technology that is currently in use in California and in other locations around the country.

 The plant will use Best Available Control Technology (“BACT”) to minimize gas turbine emissions.
-To achieve (BACT), PEF proposes to install Catalytica’s XONON™ emission control technology.
-This innovative technology is being developed and commercialized by Catalytica, Enron North America Corporation, and General Electric.
-This ongoing development effort is supported by the U.S. Department of Transportation (“USDOT”), the California Energy Commission (“CEC”), and the California Air Resources Board (“CARB”).
+To achieve BACT, PEF proposes to install Catalytica’s XONON™ emission control technology, if commercially and technically available.
+This innovative technology is being developed and commercialized by Catalytica, ENA, and General Electric Company.
+This ongoing development effort is supported by the U.S. Department of Transportation, the CEC, and the California Air Resources Board .
 Completion of testing of the XONON™ system for GE 7FA turbines is scheduled to occur during the first quarter of 2003.

 Recognizing the inherent risks associated with technology development, PEF proposes an alternate emissions control system, which will be used if XONON™ technology for F-Class turbines is not ready when needed to meet the Project schedule.
-The alternate emissions control system uses state-of-the-art, dry low NOx (“DLN”) combustors in combination with post-combustion emission controls located in the HRSGs.
-These downstream controls include selective catalytic reduction (“SCR”) to control NOx and an oxidation catalyst to control CO.
+The alternate emissions control system would use state-of-the-art DLN combustors in combination with post-combustion emission controls located in the HRSGs.
+These downstream controls include SCRs to control NOx and an oxidation catalyst to control CO.
 The height of the exhaust stack on each HRSG will be 213 feet, or less, as required to satisfy air quality requirements while minimizing visual impact.